tomdng/game-of-life/README.md

 ## Running the simulation

-If you have a built copy of the application, opening the `index.html` file in the `dist` folder should work on both Chrome and FireFox (using CTRL/CMD + O).
+If you have a built copy of the application, opening the `index.html` file in the `build` folder should work on both Chrome and FireFox (using CTRL/CMD + O).
 Otherwise...

 ### Instructions to build